xpeknw/gapsi/README.md

 forever start -c nodemon .

 # stop the proccess
-forever stop <forever id>
+forever stop {forever id}

 ```

 ## Documentation

 While back-end is running the documentation will be found in [Documentation](http://localhost:3000/docs)

 Also in the Back folder, there are two files called 'Gapsi.postman_collection.json' and 'Gapsi GraphQL.postman_collection.json' Postman ready.

-The GraphQL can be accessed through (GraphQL)[http://localhost:3000/graphql]
+The GraphQL can be accessed through [GraphQL](http://localhost:3000/graphql)

 ## Contributing